Mental Health Supports or Information:

 Mental Health Association of Queensland – Access to support, information and referral to mental health-related services in your area, 9am to 7pm Monday to Friday.
 Phone 1300 729 686

 MiNetworks – Connects you to an experienced mental health worker to find information and support.

 Phone 1800 985 944.

-Head To Health – managed by Australian Dept of Health.
+Head To Health – managed by Commonwealth Department of Health.
 It provides information about different mental health organisations, apps, online programs and phone or email chats.

 Online Treatment Options

 OnTrack (https://www.ontrack.org.au/web/ontrack ) is a free online treatment program that helps you self manage your recovery from depression.
 It focuses on practical things you can do to make things better and helps you to set goals.

 MoodGYM is an innovative, interactive web program designed to prevent depression.
 It consists of 5 modules, an interactive game, anxiety and depression assessments, downloadable relaxation audio, a workbook and feedback assessment.

 The Mental Health Association of Queensland – offers free online support services with a registered psychologist or social worker, accessed via online video chat.